Golf Technology Biography for Dave

 applications for clubmakers and club researchers.

-- Just because it's interesting, I have done analytical
+- Just because it's interesting, I have done lots of other

-- I am the vice president of engineering for Forever Better Golf,
+- I was the vice president of engineering for Pro-Head Golf,

 a company that makes and sells training aids.